Skip to main content

 • Specialized vehicles, such as Jeep off-roaders or Porsche sports cars, perform better than most.

-• Popular in-demand vehicles such as the Honda CR-V and Toyota RAV4 do well.
+• Popular in-demand vehicles such as the Honda CR-V and Toyota RAV4 tend to retain their value well.

-These are typically among the leaders at holding value because they are considered more rare, more reliable or long-lasting, or easier to resell than the average vehicle.
-Some, such as Jeeps, Porsches and Tundras, check all three boxes.
+Vehicles that typically hold their value well may be are considered more rare, more reliable or long-lasting, or easier to resell than the average vehicle.
+Some, such as Jeeps, Porsches and Tacomas, check all three boxes.

 SUVs outperform sedans because they are seen as more durable and more practical.
 That said, compact and midsize sedans hold their value well compared with most electric vehicles and expensive luxury cars.